-Transient ischaemic attack (TIA) is the same as a stroke, except that the signs last for a short amount of time.
-TIA is regarded as a medical emergency because there is a high risk that stroke will occur within the next 48 hours.
+Transient ischaemic attack (TIA or mate rehu ohotata iti) is the same as a stroke, except that the signs last for a short amount of time.
+TIA is very serious.

-Because of this, a TIA is often called a warning stroke or mini-stroke.
-It shouldn’t be ignored.
-If treated quickly, the risk of stroke can be greatly reduced.
+A TIA is often called a warning stroke or mini-stroke.
+It is very serious and shouldn’t be ignored.
+If treated quickly, the risk of having a stroke can be greatly reduced.

 These symptoms usually come on suddenly, and lasts from seconds, or minutes to hours.
 It does not usually last longer than 24 hours.

 TIA is when blood supply to a part of the brain is temporarily blocked.
 In most cases, this is caused by a blood clot which develops because of plaque.

 Plaque is a buildup of cholesterol-containing fatty deposits in a blood vessel.
 It can decrease the blood flow through the blood vessel and lead to the development of a clot.